Update on Mizuho Financial Group, Inc. (NYSE:MFG) for the day

 Performance:

-The current operating margin for Mizuho Financial Group, Inc. is at 72.70%.
+The current operating margin for Mizuho Financial Group, Inc. is at *TBA.

 The return on assets for Mizuho Financial Group, Inc. stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 3.62% while the payout ratio is 39.10%.
+The dividend yield stands at 3.53% while the payout ratio is *TBA.

-At present the return on equity (ROE) stands at 13.20% and the debt to equity is at 1.88.
+At present the return on equity (ROE) stands at *TBA and the debt to equity is at *TBA.

 Technical: